microsoft/onnxruntime/docs/tutorials/csharp/csharp-gpu.md

 ---
-title: Configure CUDA for C#
+title: Configure CUDA for GPU with C#
 description: Configure CUDA and cuDNN for ONNX Runtime with C# on Windows 11
 parent: Inference with C#
 grand_parent: Tutorials